 The result of these audits are some revisions to the farm and forest zones to more accurately reflect state law requirements and modify the procedural steps for approving land development permits.
 This includes adding required permitted or conditional uses, changing conditional uses (Type III) to subject to standards uses (Type II), and adding or removing requirements considered during an application review.

 Visit our State Law Updates and Consistency landing page to access an overview video, review the external audit, read a one-page overview of proposed revisions, and review farm and forest drafts that include a revision overview cover sheet.
-You can also take a survey on proposed optional farm zone revisions and a survey on proposed optional forest zone revisions, ask a planner questions, submit comments, and learn about the overall update process.
+You can also take a survey on proposed optional farm zone revisions and a survey on proposed optional forest zone revisions, view the map of potential areas eligible for the accessory forest dwellings, ask a planner questions, submit comments, and learn about the overall update process.
+If you have questions about some of the optional proposed uses, check out the FAQ for more information or send us your questions.

 During Wasco County 2040, the update to the Wasco County Comprehensive Plan, community members asked staff to analyze and share all possible economic development tools for the farm zone.
 In 2018, Wasco County Planning staff toured the County to talk about adding a new use, agritourism, to the farm zone.